Strengthening your core is about more than getting a six-pack.

-When you work on your abs, go for a dietary regimen that promotes fat loss.
+When you work on your abs, go for a dietary regimen that promotes body fat loss.

 This doesn’t mean that you should drastically reduce your daily calorie intake – there’s no starving involved in the process of getting abs.

-All you need to do is put some thought into what you feed your body with.
+All you need to do is put some thought into what you feed your body.